Licenses, Tags, Permits, Endorsements and Validations

 - Angling licenses may be exchanged for Combination License or Sports Pac License within 90 days of original purchase.

-- State and federal laws require a Social Security Number to obtain most hunting and angling licenses.
+- State and federal laws require a Social Security Number to obtain most licenses.

 - Two-Rod Validation: Allows a licensed angler to use: